Gorilla Trekking Trips & Tours in Uganda, Rwanda, & the Congo

 GeoEx staff have vetted the best camps and lodges in each destination (and in the case of the Republic of the Congo, we’ve watched the camps grow from the very beginning!).

-Rwanda: The gorilla-trekking lodges in Rwanda include some of the most luxurious accommodation on the continent.
+Rwanda: The gorilla-trekking lodges in Rwanda include some of the most luxurious accommodations on the continent.
 Most can be reached by vehicle, fixed-wing aircraft, or private helicopter.

 Bisate Lodge has just six villas designed to resemble gorilla’s nests (but rather more luxurious); One&Only Gorilla’s Nest blends modern decor at eye-level with eucalyptus trees; and Singita Kwitonda, part of the Singita luxury portfolio, overlooks three volcanoes.
 Sabyinyo Silverback Lodge, a mainstay in the Volcanoes region, is owned by the Sabyinyo Community Livelihood Association, and guests may visit the community’s projects.